-In this section, we apply the proposed method to learning torque prediction models for task-space control of a simulated 3-DoF robot and the simulated 7-DoF Barrett WAM.
+In this section, we apply the proposed method to online learning of torque prediction models for task-space control of a simulated 3-DoF robot and the simulated 7-DoF Barrett WAM.
 In the experiments, the models are learned online, while the robots are controlled to track a task-space trajectory.
 Here, the task-space trajectory is given by the positions of the endeffector in Cartesian space.
+Thus, the task-space dimension is 2 for the 3-DoF robot and 3 for the 7-DoF Barrett arm.
 The tracking results in task-space for the 3-DoF robot and the Barrett WAM are shown in Figures 2 and 3, respectively.
 The figures show the tracking performance during the first 10 seconds.

 In the experiment using the 3-DoF robot model shown in Figure 2, we compare the task-space tracking control performance, when employing the online learned model and the perfect analytical model.
 Using the perfect analytical model knowledge, the joint torques are computed as given in Equation (2).
 Thus, the robot performs perfect task-space tracking, as shown in Figure 2 (a).
-In this example, the rest posture is set to be $q{rest} = [-\pi/3, \pi/3, \pi/3]^T$.
+In this example, the rest posture is set to be $\boldsymbol{q}{\text{rest}} = [-\pi/3, \pi/3, \pi/3]^T$ .

 For the online learning of the task-space control model, the torque prediction is computed as given in Equation (10).
-The size of the local set is determined to be 30 and $\eta = 0.01$.
+The size of the local set is determined to be 30 and $\eta = 0.01$ .
 Here, we employ a Gaussian kernel, where the kernel width W is optimized beforehand.
-As shown in Figure 2 (b), the predicted joint torques converge to the perfect analytical torques after a short transient phase.
+As shown in Figure 2 (b), the learned joint torques converge to the torques computed by the perfect analytical model after a short transient phase.
 As a result, the robot achieves good task-space tracking performance after a few seconds of online model learning.
-In general, the size of the local model and η should be chosen according to the available computational power.
-The larger the model size, the more expensive is the incremental learning.
-Smaller η will lead to frequent updates of the local model which might not be beneficial for fast model learning.
+This comparison shows that the online learned local model is able to approximate the physical properties of the robot.
 In the next experiment, we employ the proposed approach to control the more complex 7-DoF Barrett WAM in simulation.
 Similar to the previous experiment, the robot is controlled to follow a figure-8 in task-space while learning the torque prediction model online.
 Here, the local set consists of 150 data points, $\eta = 0.05$ and a Gaussian kernel is used.
 During online learning, the model is incrementally updated 300 times.
 The results for the first 10 seconds are shown in Figure 3.
-It can be observed that the robot is able to follow the task-space trajectory well, while keeping the joint-space trajectory in the vicinity of the rest posture q{rest} .
+It can be observed that the robot is able to follow the task-space trajectory well, while keeping the joint-space trajectory in the vicinity of the rest posture $\boldsymbol{q}{\text{rest}} = [0.0, 0.5, 0.0, 1.9, 0.0, 0.0, 0.0]^T$ .